preloader image

 Key Mechanics That Made Jellyvale Successful

 A genre-blending approach is a good feature.
-Unlike a standard match-3 game, we incorporated platformer elements that allow players to solve puzzles while also exploring a magical world.
+Unlike a standard match-3 game, we incorporated platformer elements that allow players to solve puzzles whilst also exploring a magical world.
 This balance keeps players engaged at a high level.

 Another important element is the intuitive yet strategic mechanics.
-While Jellyvale’s match-3 system is easy to learn, it offers enough depth for players to choose the best combinations to reach their goals.
+Whilst Jellyvale’s match-3 system is easy to learn, it offers enough depth for players to choose the best combinations to reach their goals.
 Special bonuses and interactive elements enable players to complete levels in multiple ways, adding variety to their gameplay style.

 Progress and rewards play a significant role in keeping players motivated.
 Instead of simply solving puzzles, players collect magical items and transform Jellyvale into an enchanting land.
 Rewards, such as decorative elements for their village and new fairy-tale characters, encourage them to continue playing and unlock new possibilities.
+Varied levels and increasing difficulty ensure that each stage in Jellyvale feels unique and progressively more challenging.
+With each new level introducing fresh elements, players remain engaged and are driven to achieve further milestones.
 Lastly, charming characters enhance the gaming experience.

 Players don’t just complete tasks – they encounter fairy-tale characters who help and guide them along the way.
 Figures like a princess, Little Red Riding Hood, and a wise wizard add narrative depth, encouraging players to complete quests and uncover their stories.
+These mechanics, combined with a well-planned monetisation strategy, have increased the game’s Lifetime Value (LTV) by 35% compared to the genre’s average.
+Whimsy Games continues to develop effective game mechanics that bring both emotional satisfaction to players and financial success to game owners.
+Learn more about overcoming game development challenges.

 Curious to know more about game development challenges?